albertlast/SD-Prompts-Checker/README.md

 # SD-Prompts-Checker for Firefox

-Chrome Extension to check PNG data embedded by Stable Diffusion
+Firefox Extension (Fork of Chrome Extension) to check PNG data embedded by Stable Diffusion

+# Orginal

 As sharing is caring and it allows any developer to modify my code in such a way that it can become for example a Firefox extension/addon,